Bioconductor/bioc_git_transition/doc/scenario-6-abandon-changes.md

     git cherry-pick <commit id>
     ```

-# Revert to a previous commit
+# Reset to a previous commit

-If you find yourself in a place where you want to abandon the changes and go back to a previous commit id, you can always `revert`.
+If you find yourself in a place where you want to abandon the changes and go back to a previous commit id, you can always `reset`.
 Remember that, if you use `HEAD` as the commit id, that is the most recent **parent** commit of the current state of your local repository.

     ```
-    git revert --hard <commit id>
+    git reset --hard <commit id>
     ```

     Example: